SgiobairOg/reimagined-fortnight/docs/application-structure.md

 ### Client App Technologies

-The client side listing application will be built using Apache to serve a Laravel and Vue.JS app.
-Laravel provides a secure framework with good support and a familliar MVC structure.
-Laravel’s templating also provides an easy way to integrate with the Vue components.
-Vue was selected for its ease of use in building reactive web apps.
-Components will handle the search form and listings pages which will allow for instant feedback for users without the need to pull in JQuery to edit the DOM or refresh entire pages.
+The client for the listing application would be built using a serverside MVC framework serving a client-side VueJS app.
+The MVC framework helps separate out the concerns giving a model to speak with the API, controllers to take actions on the model, and views to handle purely presentational tasks.
+I've worked with CakePHP for PHP and Ruby on Rails for Ruby but would like to use Laravel here for as the templating engine and support seem to be better.
+Vue was selected for the client-side for its ease of use in building reactive web apps.
+Components will handle the search form and listings pages which will allow for instant feedback for users without the need to pull in JQuery or other scripting to edit the DOM or refresh entire pages.
+This will help speed up the user interactions.

+CloudFront and S3 will be used to serve and store images respectively.
+CoudFront, as a CDN front for the S3 bucket will serve the images from the closest edge point to an end-user helping to speed up the serving of the images.

 ### API Technology